Volunteer as a crew member

 Positions on board

-You need to have some sailing experience and as a group leader.
+You need to have some experience sailing and as a leader/mentor.
 If you lack sailing experience, you can join us first as a participant.
 If you lack leadership experience you better be a great sailor so that you can learn the rest on board.

 You need to have experience cooking and planning meals for big groups (we’re up to 24 on board).
 You need to be clean and tidy, and be sure that you don’t get seasick on ships.